nene/prettier-plugin-sql-cst/README.md

   Enforce case of type names.

   In PostgreSQL this will only effect a limited set of builtin data types, the rest will be formatted as identifiers.
+  It will effect casing of all the keywords in types like `TIMESTAMP WITH TIME ZONE` and `INTERVAL DAY TO SECOND`, but it won't effect the casing of `SETOF` and `TABLE` keywords in `SETOF type` and `TABLE (x int, y int)`.
-  Therefore for PostgreSQL the recommended setting of this option is `lower`.
+  For PostgreSQL the recommended setting of this option is `lower`.

   In BigQuery this also effects the names parametric types, for example `array<struct<x int64>>` will get formatted as `ARRAY<STRUCT<x INT64>>`.

-  **Experimental:** This option is still new and not thoroughly tested.
-You have been warned.

   _Since 0.17.0_

 - **`sqlIdentifierCase`**: `"upper" | "lower" | "preserve"` (default `"preserve"`)

   Enforce case of unquoted identifier names.

+  This effects all identifiers except function names (see `sqlFunctionCase`).

   Beware that in BigQuery unquoted identifiers are case-sensitive, so use of this option with BigQuery is not recommended.